OpenVibeCoding/swe-cli/docs/WELCOME_SCREEN_COMPLETE.md

 ## 🚀 Usage

-When users start OpenCLI, they now see:
+When users start SWE-CLI, they now see:

 ```

-OpenCLI v0.3.0        quocnghi • ~/OpenCLI
+SWE-CLI v0.3.0        quocnghi • ~/SWE-CLI

 AI-powered development assistant